JeshChoi/ZotHabit/README.md

 3. **Create an Account**: Sign up with your UCI email to join the ZotHabit community.
 4. **Set Your Goals**: Add habits you want to build or improve.
-5. **Join Groups**: Connect with friends, classmates, or clubs for shared accountability.
-6. **Track & Grow**: Log your habits daily and watch your progress grow!
+5. **Track & Grow**: Log your habits daily and watch your progress grow!

 ---